Vigilant Blog

 Another complication is that you have other employees doing the same work who don’t rotate between shifts.
 One piece of good news is that if you allow the employee to temporarily trade places with a day shift employee on an experimental basis while waiting for a regular spot on the day shift to open, it shouldn’t affect whether the rotating shift is an essential function of the position.

-For more information, see Vigilant’s Legal Guides, ADA: Reasonable Accommodation and the Interactive Process, ADA: Reasonable Accommodation Quick Reference, and ADA: Job Reassignment.
+For more information, see Vigilant’s Legal Guides, ADA: Reasonable Accommodation and the Interactive Process and ADA: Job Reassignment, and ask us about our Legal Guide, ADA: Reasonable Accommodation Quick Reference.
 These particular resources are available to members, who receive unlimited employment law advice for a flat monthly fee (free legal guides available to non-members are available here).
 If you are not a member, learn more about our membership services and inquire about membership today.

 This website presents general information in nontechnical language.
 This information is not legal advice.
 Before applying this information to a specific management decision, consult legal counsel.